Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Bottle Cage

-It is a metallic or plastic cage in the bicycle for holding a water bottle.
+It is a metallic or plastic cage in the bicycle that holds a water bottle.

 Crankset or Chainset